wutonytt/Get-Heroes-APIs/README.md

 **My understanding and functionalities**
 > Axios allows us to send HTTP requests and get responses for node.js in the program, and it can carry headers, data, and other parameters in the requests.

+## My Comment Guidelines
+Normally, I add comments in the code when the logics or the algorithms are complicated and hard to be interpret by the code directly.
+For example: